What Is Breast Augmentation?

 Do I Need a Lift with My Augmentation?

-Depending on your unique anatomy and aesthetic concerns, Dr. DiBello can help you decide if breast augmentation, breast lift, or a combination of the two (known as augmentation-mastopexy, or breast lift with implants) is most appropriate.
+Depending on your unique anatomy and aesthetic concerns, Dr. DiBello can help you decide if breast augmentation, breast lift, or a combination of the two is most appropriate.

 Women who are experiencing a combination of breast ptosis (sagging) and volume loss are typically considered good candidates for a breast augmentation-mastopexy (BAM).
 By combining a breast lift with augmentation, excess skin can be removed, breasts can be elevated to a more youthful position, and volume can be restored with implants.
 However, if volume loss is the only concern, a breast augmentation alone may be the best choice.
 If adequate breast volume is present and enlargement is not desired, Dr. DiBello may suggest a breast lift without implants.

 There are two types of breast implants: saline solution-filled and silicone gel-filled.
 Standard saline-filled implants come in a variety of sizes and profiles that can be tailored to your individual needs.
 Dr. DiBello exclusively uses smooth, round saline and silicone-filled breast implants.
 He no longer offers textured-surface breast implants of any kind, due to FDA concerns about breast implant-associated anaplastic large-cell lymphoma (BIA-ALCL).
 Patients with textured-surface breast implants have shown an elevated rate of developing BIA-ALCL and an FDA announcement of these findings became public in 2019.
 Although the risk of BIA-ALCL is slight, your safety is among Dr. DiBello’s primary concerns and he takes every precaution to protect your health.